cailleach1310/ares-pentraits-plugin/README.md

 Update with: custom_files/live-scene-custom-play.js

 ### Optional Adjustments of Non-Custom Code Parts
-For trait checks in the live-scene view of the webportal to look fancier and more similar to the fs3 roll popup, you will need to adjust the following non-custom parts of code.
-Please be aware that future upgrades might be more work, as you might have to add these code parts back in after an upgrade.
+To enable a dropdown list of trait names for trait checks in the live-scene view of the webportal you will need to adjust the following non-custom parts of code.
+Please be aware that future upgrades might be more work, as you might have to add these code parts manually back in after an upgrade.

 #### ares-webportal/routes/scene-live.js
 Add the pentraits parameter to the RVSP hash that is used for creating the model: